 Under the Planning and Compulsory Purchase Act 2004, a number of plans in England and Wales are required to undergo a full Sustainability Appraisal (SA).
 This includes Local Development Documents and Regional Spatial Strategies.
 Municipal Waste Management Strategies (MWMS) are not required to undergo a Sustainability Appraisal.
+Although guidance produced by Defra on MWMS recommends that authorities balance environmental benefit against other factors including social and economic cost.
+This wider remit is taken into account in the appraisal of the JMWMS

 1.2.
-The Merseyside Joint Municipal Waste Management Strategy
+The Joint Municipal Waste Management Strategy for Merseyside (JMWMS)